dimaluz/MetaProxy-Trader/README.md

 the app’s behavior in the Genymotion emulator as the automation scripts run.
 Use MITM Proxy to capture and analyze network traffic for debugging and testing purposes.

+## Contributing
+We welcome contributions from the community.
+If you have ideas for improvement or find any issues, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.

+## Acknowledgments
+MetaTrader for providing valuable broker information.
+Our open-source community for their support and contributions.